Theatre of the Relatively Talentless: Membership

-TORT is open to "all law students without regard to race, religion, color, sex, national origin, disability, age, veteran status, creed, marital status, public assistance status, sexual orientation, class standing, political preferences, bluebooking skill, or ability to use the term "a fortiori" in a sentence."
+TORT is open to all law students at the university wanting to join.
 TORT is governed year-round by an executive board consisting of two producers, a director, a music director, a technical director, a head writer, a treasurer, a head costumer, and a choreographer.
 As TORT has become more established, the cast has grown to more than 70 members.
 Participants are often known as the TORTfeasors.

 Musical

 Scene from T.O.R.T.'s 2004 production of Law Wars.

 The musical is an annual event held in late March or early April of each year.
 The event draws over a thousand audience members each year.
 The show is notable for its cameos by law school professors, deans, staff, alumni and other distinguished members of the Minnesota legal community.

-The theme is chosen shortly after the last year's show, and a draft of the script is completed over the summer.
-Auditions are held during the fall semester, and rehearsals begin at the start of spring semester.
+The theme is chosen shortly after the previous year's show, and a draft of the script is completed over the summer.
+Auditions are held during the fall semester, and rehearsals begin at the start of the spring semester.

 Cast members may be assigned as leads, featured singers, featured dancers, or members of the chorus.
 Chorus members may also have speaking lines, and often impersonate law school professors, staff, or administrators.
 TORT has its own pit orchestra, also composed entirely of law students, which provides musical accompaniment for the show.

 Executive Board members for the following year are elected on the night of each final performance.